-Detailed Server Resource Usage Specification Chart (Essentials, Growth, Premium and Elite)
+Detailed Server Resource Usage Specification Chart for Shared Hosting and Optimized WordPress plans

-Web hosting plans are subject to account and server limitations.
-The following chart details the specific server resources of our Essentials, Growth, Premium and Elite web hosting plans.
+Web Hosting plans are subject to account and server limitations.
+The following chart outlines the specific server resources available for our Essentials, Growth, Premium, and Elite Web Hosting plans.
+We’ve also included the same details for our Optimized WordPress Hosting plans, which include: WP Essentials, WP Growth, WP Premium, and WP Elite.

 Technical Limits: